Mapped: Super Typhoon Ragasa forces evacuations in Philippines and Taiwan

 “A land typhoon warning will be issued tonight, and tomorrow morning the typhoon will approach Taiwan’s offshore,” the agency said.

-Philippine forecasters said Ragasa’s impact would be felt as early as Sunday evening, with the most severe conditions expected on Monday morning.
+Philippine forecasters said the most severe conditions were expected on Monday morning.

 “We expect severe flooding and landslides in northern Luzon,” weather specialist John Grender Almario told a press briefing.
 “The strongest effects will be at 8am tomorrow.”